nah-mnnu/MNNU-Mobile/README.md

 MEDIATOR_URL=
 ```

-Note - You can find the Animo Mediator URL in the MNNU-Docs repository
+Note - You can find the Animo Mediator URL in the MNNU-Docs repository or click [here](https://github.com/nah-mnnu/MNNU-Docs/blob/master/Docs/General/mediator_agent.md)

 ## Run